 At Holy Rosary, Reading is one of the highest priorities because we believe that it is key to academic success in all subjects.
-It is at the heart of everything we do therefore we should be dedicating time to enabling our children to become fluent and confident readers.
-We also value the strong links that reading has to children’s mental health and well-being, as we are passionate at growing a love for reading in every child, where they can relax and get lost in a book.
+It is at the heart of everything we do, and we are passionate at growing a LOVE for reading.
+As a whole school, we encourage the children to read for pleasure, by providing them with opportunities to enjoy a good book.
+In EYFS, our main focus is Phonics and blending, in KS1, we focus on developing fluency and confidence, and in KS2 we encourage the children to explore different genres and recommend books to one another.
+We also value the strong links that reading has to children’s mental health and well-being, where they can relax and get lost in a book.

 At Holy Rosary, children will:

 - read easily, fluently and with good understanding.

 - develop the habit of reading widely and often, for both pleasure and information.

 - acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language.